ARCTraining/instructor-training/_episodes/01-welcome.md

 > (in breakout rooms if online), or all together as a group.
 {: .challenge}

-To make sure everyone has the
-same context, we'll give a brief overview of the Carpentries organization before starting the training.

-## A Brief Overview of the Carpentries
+## A Brief Overview

-Software Carpentry, Data Carpentry, and Library Carpentry are official Lesson Programs of the Carpentries.
-Together, they comprise communities of volunteer researchers, educators, and more who develop lessons and teach intensive one to two day workshops on basic computing and data skills for researchers.
-* Software Carpentry focuses on helping researchers develop foundational computational skills
-* Data Carpentry focuses on helping researchers work effectively with their data through its lifecycle
-* Library Carpentry focuses on teaching data skills to people working in library- and information-related roles.

-The main goal of these organizations is not to teach specific skills, per se - although those are covered - but rather, to convey best practices that will enable researchers to be more productive and do better research.
+Our main goal in this workshop is not to teach specific skills, per se - although those are covered - but rather, to convey best practices that will enable you to support researchers to be more productive and do better research.

 ## Instructor Training Workshop Overview

-The goal of this two-day training is to provide you with the skills and information you need to become a certified Carpentries instructor.
-Our expectations of certified Carpentries instructors is that they:
+The goal of this two-day training is to provide you with the skills and information you need to become a confident instructor.
+Our expectations of instructors is that they:

-- be familiar with and understand how to apply research-based teaching principles, especially as they apply to the Carpentries audience.
+- be familiar with and understand how to apply research-based teaching principles, especially as they apply to a typical researcher audience.
-- understand the importance of a respectful and inclusive classroom environment; commit to creating such an environment; and be able to identify and implement Carpentries policies and general practices to accomplish this.
+- understand the importance of a respectful and inclusive classroom environment; commit to creating such an environment; and be able to identify and implement policies and general practices to accomplish this.
-- practice and develop skills in the teaching methods used in Carpentries workshops
+- practice and develop skills in the teaching methods used in typical workshops
-- learn enough about the Carpentries organization to know where to go for help, how to start organizing a workshop, and how to get involved with community activities.
+- learn enough about how to start organizing a workshop, and how to get involved with N8 community activities.

 These four goals are broken down into four main modules of content: